-The duty to make a report applies if the reporter forms the belief on or after commencement day (which is the day they became a mandatory reporter), and the belief relates to sexual abuse that occurred on or after the commencement day or is still occurring.
+A Safer WA for Children The duty to make a report applies if the reporter forms the belief on or after commencement day (which is the day they became a mandatory reporter), and the belief relates to sexual abuse that occurred on or after the commencement day or is still occurring.

-However, it is important to voluntarily notify the Department of Communities if you have concerns about the wellbeing of a child, even it you do not have to make a mandatory report.
+However, it is important to voluntarily notify the Department of Communities if you have concerns about the wellbeing of a child, even if you do not have to make a mandatory report.
 See question 16 for more information.